NvsYashwanth/machinelearningmaster/README.md

 # ***3. Types of Machine Learning***
 ## Supervised Learning
-* In Supervised Learning input is provided as a labelled dataset, a model can learn input to output mappings from the labelled data and use the same for predicitions.
-There are 2 types of Supervised Learning problems.
+* In Supervised Learning input is provided as a labelled dataset, a model can learn input to output mappings from the labelled data and use the same for predicitions. ***There are 2 types of Supervised Learning problems***.

 #### Classification Problems
 * This algorithm helps to predict a discrete value.
 It can be thought, the input data as a member of a particular class or group.
 For example, predicting whether the given image if of a dog or not.